-I wanted to be a war photographer, interior designer and an artist.
-I'm interested in history, war, conflict, and our sense of place and identity.
-Growing up in the 1970s, the Vietnam War, the Pentagon Papers, Watergate, and the Cold War were the major world events of my childhood.
-I felt compelled to witness history in order to understand it and to look for the truth.
-What drives me is a desire to understand.
+I wanted to be a war photographer, interior and textile designer, a painter, and an artist.
+I'm interested in power, history, war, and the experience of place and identity.
+In the 1970s, the Vietnam War, the Pentagon Papers, Watergate, and the Cold War were the major world events of my childhood.
+These events marked my earliest memories and earliest questions.
+I wanted to understand what had happened and why.
+I wanted to find the truth.
+What drives me is a simple desire to understand.

-I was born in a small town in Oklahoma near the home of Woody Guthrie.
+I was born in a little town in rural Oklahoma.
+It was a bleak place with a devastated main street full of closed shops, and was located just down the road from Woody Guthrie's hometown.
 My family owned the local steel and iron casting foundry for the region.
 The foundry repaired farming equipment and created steel for the state's infrastructure and commercial development.
-Most people in the community were raised to do things for themselves like growing vegetables, making clothes and opening shops.
+Most people in the community were raised to do things for themselves like grow vegetables, sew clothes, and build things.
 I've always appreciated people who work with their hands.

-Drawing, painting, and creating is a way to both see what I feel about something, and to start a conversation about what it means.
-My intent is to facilitate understanding.
+Drawing, painting, and creating is a way to see feeling visualized.
+The resulting visualization can start conversation and reflection.
+My intent is to facilitate understanding and to inspire critical thinking.
 Life is complex.
 It is a cycle of creation and destruction, and of comedy and tragedy.

-I want to draw connections between seemingly disparate things to see the relationships and the reality.
-I believe in fostering resilience and in empowering people to think and act for themselves.
-This requires looking squarely at where we stand and reflecting on where we go from here.
+I attempt to draw connections between opposites and contradictions to better see the complex realities.
+I believe in the healing strength of resilience and in empowering people to think and act for themselves.
+Moving forward requires the ability to face sometimes harsh and complex truths, to pause, and to reflect on where to go next.

 Shows & Art Resume